nishu-murmu/nishu-murmu/README.md

 # Hi there :wave:, I'm Nishu
 ### **About Me**
-* Currently learning React and Next.js
+* Currently learning React and Lua
 * Looking for some creative collab with WebGL/THREE.js.

 ### Languages and tools I use :